0day-ci/linux/Documentation/networking/ip-sysctl.rst

 	Default: 1

+tcp_mtu_probe_rack - BOOLEAN
+	Try to use shorter probes if RACK is also enabled

+	Default: 1

 tcp_min_snd_mss - INTEGER
 	TCP SYN and SYNACK messages usually advertise an ADVMSS option, as described in RFC 1122 and RFC 6691.